 The College serves as a University Center for the UH System, providing support services for outreach programs from other institutions in the UH System.
 Such programs make it possible for students to earn part or all of the credits needed for four-year or graduate programs, degrees, or certificates while remaining on Kaua'i.
-Programs of study are available from UH Manoa, UH Hilo, and UH West O'ahu.
+Programs of study are available from University of Hawaii Community Colleges, UH Manoa, UH Hilo, and UH West O'ahu.
 Call to find out about current and future program availability, or visit http://info.kauai.hawaii.edu/uckauai/.